-"Prior service" shall mean service rendered prior to the date of establishment of the retirement system for which credit is allowable under the provisions of section 4.
+"Prior service" shall mean service rendered prior to the date of establishment of the retirement system for which credit is allowable under section 4.
+In the case of participating local districts "prior service" shall mean service to the district rendered prior to the district joining the retirement system.